by Bob D’Ambrosio

 When you walk through the front door, you see huge words that say “You belong.”
 As you enter the facility, more signage communicates that you’ve just walked into a “judgment-free zone.”
 No, this is not a church—it’s Planet Fitness.

-Planet Fitness is an affordable health club whose popularity is sweeping the country.
-The franchise, which started in 2003, now has more than 1,300 clubs and boasts 8.9 million members, making it the fastest-growing gym in the U.S. That’s a larger membership than most church denominations!
-Planet Fitness has registered the phrase “judgment-free zone,” and their mission statement is to “create a safe environment where everyone feels accepted and respected.”
+Planet Fitness is an affordable health club whose popularity has sweept the country.
+The franchise, which started in 2003, is one of the fastest-growing gyms in the U.S. Planet Fitness has registered the phrase “judgment-free zone,” and their mission statement is to “create a safe environment where everyone feels accepted and respected.”

 I’d never joined a gym before; guess I have “gymtimidation,” to use the word from the Planet.
 But I joined Planet Fitness because the culture they’ve created makes all athletic levels feel welcome; I feel like I “belong.”